-ANV - Short for 'Artist Name Variation', a special field where we can put variations in an Artist's name, such as spelling variations, shortened names, nicknames, initials, and different language variations.
+ANV - Short for 'Artist Name Variation', a special field where we can put variations in an Artist's name, such as spelling variations, shortened names, nicknames, initials and different language variations.
 This feature is objective and indicates exactly what is printed on the Release, including misspellings.
-ANV is for minor variations (for example, John Smith, J. Smith, John S. etc), whereas Alias is for used for fundamentally different names (for example, John Smith, John Doe). (guidelines)
+ANV is for minor variations (for example, John Smith, J. Smith, John S., etc.), whereas Alias is used for fundamentally different names (for example, John Smith, John Doe). (guidelines)

 Artist Name Variation -- (See ANV).

 Artist Page - Is a Page containing the Releases that form the discography of the Artist, plus additional biography and Artist images.
 More information is available in the guidelines, in the Artist Section and the Updating An Artist Profile section.